-The confusion is not aided by there being a couple of different naming conventions in use for the female colour forms.
+Finally, just to confuse communication a little there are a couple of different naming conventions in use for the female colour forms.
 There are older “traditional” names with a scientific/binomial style (violacea, rufescens, typica, infuscans and rufescens-obsoleta) and newer, “simpler” names (A-, B- and C-type, mature and immature) proposed by K-D Dijkstra in his excellent book [simpler but less romantic and less memorable, IMHO].

-Below is my diagramatic attempt at clarification.
-I must point out that my placing of the female turquoise coloration is something of an assumption.
+- My placing of the female turquoise coloration is something of an assumption.
 Since the turquoise male changes into the familiar mature blue colour, it seems reasonable to assume that the turquoise female might also change into the blue form, i.e. typica.
-As typica females begin life as the violacea form, it also seems fair to assume that the turquoise might be an intermediate form in between violacea and typica.
+Furthermore, typica females begin life as the violacea form so it also seems fair to assume that the turquoise might be an intermediate form between violacea and typica.